personalrobotics/ada_feeding/ada_feeding/README.md

 In order to wrap a behavior tree into an action server, you have to subclass `ActionServerBT`.
 Your subclass must implement the following functions:
 - `create_tree`: Create the tree.
 This is called **once**, sometime before the first call to this action server begins executing.
 - `send_goal`: Take a goal from the action server and send it to the tree.
 This is called **once per goal** that is sent to this action server.
-- `preempt_goal`: Take a preempt request from the action server and send it to the tree.
-This may be called **multiple times per preempt request** that is sent to this action server.
-- `was_preempted`: Return whether a preempt request has been fully processed by the tree.
-This is called **once per action server iteration** after a preempt has been requested and before the preempt has been fully processed.
 - `get_feedback`: Return the feedback type that the ROS2 action is expecting, by examining the tree's current state.
 This is called **once per action server iteration** (which is the same as being called once per `tree.tick()`).
 - `get_result`: Return the result type that the ROS2 action is expecting, by examining the tree's current state.
 This is called **once per goal**, after the tree's status has switched away from `RUNNING`.